Cal Henderson Sells 3,000 Shares of Slack (NYSE:WORK) Stock

 - On Friday, August 21st, Cal Henderson sold 3,000 shares of Slack stock.
 The stock was sold at an average price of $30.06, for a total transaction of $90,180.00.

 - On Friday, July 24th, Cal Henderson sold 20 shares of Slack stock.
-The shares were sold at an average price of $30.00, for a total transaction of $600.00.
+The stock was sold at an average price of $30.00, for a total transaction of $600.00.

-Several large investors have recently modified their holdings of WORK.
-Envestnet Asset Management Inc. boosted its holdings in shares of Slack by 41.9% in the 1st quarter.
-Envestnet Asset Management Inc. now owns 22,583 shares of the company’s stock worth $606,000 after buying an additional 6,667 shares during the last quarter.
-NEXT Financial Group Inc boosted its holdings in shares of Slack by 696.4% in the 1st quarter.
-NEXT Financial Group Inc now owns 3,074 shares of the company’s stock worth $83,000 after buying an additional 2,688 shares during the last quarter.
-Harel Insurance Investments & Financial Services Ltd. purchased a new position in shares of Slack in the 1st quarter worth about $54,000.
-Sepio Capital LLC boosted its holdings in shares of Slack by 15.2% in the 1st quarter.
-Sepio Capital LLC now owns 11,400 shares of the company’s stock worth $306,000 after buying an additional 1,500 shares during the last quarter.
-Finally, KAMES CAPITAL plc raised its stake in Slack by 91.0% in the 1st quarter.
-KAMES CAPITAL plc now owns 1,394,669 shares of the company’s stock valued at $37,489,000 after acquiring an additional 664,458 shares during the period.
-51.75% of the stock is currently owned by institutional investors.
+A number of brokerages have recently commented on WORK.
+Wedbush lifted their price target on shares of Slack from $14.00 to $20.00 and gave the stock an “underperform” rating in a report on Friday, June 5th.
+Piper Sandler boosted their target price on shares of Slack from $31.00 to $40.00 and gave the company an “overweight” rating in a report on Friday, June 5th.
+Wells Fargo & Co lowered their target price on shares of Slack from $41.00 to $40.00 and set an “overweight” rating for the company in a report on Friday, June 5th.
+Robert W. Baird boosted their target price on shares of Slack from $24.00 to $36.00 and gave the company an “outperform” rating in a report on Wednesday, May 27th.
+Finally, Zacks Investment Research upgraded shares of Slack from a “hold” rating to a “buy” rating and set a $33.00 target price for the company in a report on Thursday, August 6th.
+Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and sixteen have given a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $34.09.

-Several analysts have recently weighed in on the stock.
-Morgan Stanley lifted their price objective on shares of Slack from $25.00 to $29.00 and gave the company an “equal weight” rating in a research note on Tuesday, May 12th.
-Oppenheimer restated a “hold” rating on shares of Slack in a research note on Friday, June 5th.
-DA Davidson boosted their price target on shares of Slack from $29.00 to $32.00 and gave the company a “neutral” rating in a research note on Friday, June 5th.
-Credit Suisse Group boosted their price target on shares of Slack from $26.00 to $30.00 and gave the company a “neutral” rating in a research note on Friday, June 5th.
-Finally, Piper Sandler boosted their price target on shares of Slack from $31.00 to $40.00 and gave the company an “overweight” rating in a research note on Friday, June 5th.
-Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and sixteen have issued a buy rating to the company.
-Slack presently has an average rating of “Buy” and a consensus target price of $34.09.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Morgan Stanley lifted its position in shares of Slack by 61.1% during the first quarter.
+Morgan Stanley now owns 57,901,739 shares of the company’s stock worth $1,554,083,000 after purchasing an additional 21,959,800 shares in the last quarter.
+Vanguard Group Inc. lifted its position in shares of Slack by 82.8% during the second quarter.
+Vanguard Group Inc. now owns 32,490,216 shares of the company’s stock worth $1,010,121,000 after purchasing an additional 14,718,317 shares in the last quarter.
+Wellington Management Group LLP raised its holdings in Slack by 16.9% in the first quarter.
+Wellington Management Group LLP now owns 31,474,971 shares of the company’s stock valued at $844,789,000 after acquiring an additional 4,556,329 shares in the last quarter.
+Nuveen Asset Management LLC raised its holdings in Slack by 63.4% in the second quarter.
+Nuveen Asset Management LLC now owns 9,801,142 shares of the company’s stock valued at $304,717,000 after acquiring an additional 3,802,087 shares in the last quarter.
+Finally, Alliancebernstein L.P. raised its holdings in Slack by 28.1% in the first quarter.
+Alliancebernstein L.P. now owns 8,479,852 shares of the company’s stock valued at $227,599,000 after acquiring an additional 1,859,266 shares in the last quarter.
+65.92% of the stock is currently owned by institutional investors and hedge funds.

 Slack Technologies, Inc operates Slack, a business technology software platform in the United States and internationally.
 Its platform brings together people, applications, and data, as well as sells its offering under a software-as-a-service model.
 The company was formerly known as Tiny Speck, Inc and changed its name to Slack Technologies, Inc in 2014.